schoolofdevops/ultimate-terraform-bootcamp/labs/chapters/05-resource-dependencies.md

 ### Idempotency

-Finally apply the manifest by running,
+Finally apply the manifest by running

 ```
 terraform apply